jean997/GFA/README.md

 # GWAS Summary Statisitc Factor Decomposition

+** As of October 12, 2021 this repository is moving to github and will no longer be updated on gitlab **

 This repository contains an R package and also a website that describes the project so far.